-12. Spend time on your own to realign your thoughts.
+12. Spend time in solitude to realign your thoughts.

 Your schedule might be busy.
-But when was the last time spent a moment alone with yourself to collect and realign your thoughts.
-I find my alone time rejuvenating.
+I understand.
+But we all need time spent in solitude to collect and realign our thoughts.
+I find my time alone rejuvenating and replenishing.
 Whether you listen to music, take a walk, or enjoy a candlelit bath.
 Any time away from the hustle of life helps clear the mind.
 It doesn’t even matter what you choose to do.
-As long as it calms your mind and you do it alone.
+As long as it calms your mind and inner conflict and you do it alone.

 11. Never lose faith in what’s possible.